 The dossier, seen by The Independent on Sunday, is the most detailed ever submitted to the ICC's Office of the Prosecutor on war crimes allegedly committed by British forces in Iraq.
 The court has already acknowledged that there was little doubt that war crimes were committed.

 In 2006, it concluded: "There was a reasonable basis to believe that crimes within the jurisdiction of the court had been committed, namely wilful killing and inhuman treatment."
 At that time, prosecutors cited the low number of cases – fewer than 20 – as a reason for not mounting an investigation.
 But, since then, hundreds of other claims have come to light – prompting consideration of the complaint now.
 It is the start of a process which could result in British politicians and generals being put in the dock on war-crimes charges.
-Tony Blair meets troops in Iraq in 2003.
-A dossier alleging "systematic" war crimes by British forces - sent to Iraq by the former Prime Minister - has been presented to the International Criminal Court (PA)

 The sheer scale and seriousness of the allegations passes the "gravity" threshold to justify an investigation, according to the complaint.
 It continues "those who bear the greatest responsibility" for alleged war crimes "include individuals at the highest levels" of the British Army and political system.
 It concludes the evidence "justifies further investigation" into the criminal responsibility "of senior individuals within the UK military and government".
 It adds British military commanders "knew or should have known" that forces under their control "were committing or about to commit war crimes".
 And "civilian superiors knew or consciously disregarded information at their disposal, which clearly indicated that UK services personnel were committing war crimes in Iraq".